-Whether you live locally or are only in town for a spell, finding things to do with toddlers can be a little more complicated than it is with older kids.
+Whether you live locally or are only in town for a spell, finding things to do in Pigeon Forge with toddlers can be a little bit of a challenge.

 Though toddlers may seem like endless balls of cuteness and energy, they also have short attention spans.
 This means they need a ton of variety and lots of opportunities for movement.